-Exhibit 6-6 Highway Easement Deed (Material Source on BLM Property) Page 2 of 4 land and facilities shall thereupon revert to and vest in and become the absolute property of the Secretary of the DEPARTMENT OF THE INTERIOR and its assigns, as such interest existed prior to this instrument.
-IN WITNESS WHEREOF, I, , Division Administrator for the Alaska Division, pursuant to delegations of authority from the Secretary of Transportation and the Federal Highway Administrator by virtue of authority in me vested by law, have hereunto subscribed my name as of the day and year first above written.
-UNITED STATES OF AMERICA DEPARTMENT OF TRANSPORTATION FEDERAL HIGHWAY ADMINISTRATION By: Division Administrator, Alaska Division STATE OF ALASKA)) ss.
-FIRST JUDICIAL DISTRICT) , a Notary Public in and for the State of Alaska, do hereby certify that on the day of , 20 , before me personally appeared , being to me personally known and known to me to be the Division Administrator for the Alaska Division, Federal Highway Administration, and acknowledged that the foregoing instrument bearing the date , 2 , was executed by him in his official capacity and by authority in him vested by law, for the purposes and intents in said instrument described and set forth, and acknowledged the same to be his act and deed as Alaska Division Administrator, Federal Highway Administration.
-Witness my hand and seal of office this day of, 20.
-Notary Public for Alaska
+Exhibit 6-6 Highway Easement Deed (Material Source on BLM Property) Page 2 of 4 of the DEPARTMENT OF THE INTERIOR and its assigns, as such interest existed prior to this instrument. , Division Administrator for the Alaska IN WITNESS WHEREOF, I, Division, pursuant to delegations of authority from the Secretary of Transportation and the Federal Highway Administrator by virtue of authority in me vested by law, have hereunto subscribed my name as of the day and year first above written.
+UNITED STATES OF AMERICA DEPARTMENT OF TRANSPORTATION FEDERAL HIGHWAY ADMINISTRATION By: Division Administrator, Alaska Division STATE OF ALASKA ) ) ss.
+FIRST JUDICIAL DISTRICT ) I, \\\\\\, a Notary Public in and for the State of Alaska, do hereby certify that on the \\\\\ day of \\\\\, 20\\\\, before me personally appeared , being to me personally known and known to me to be the Division Administrator for the Alaska Division, Federal Highway Administration, and acknowledged that the foregoing instrument bearing the date , 2 , was executed by him in his official capacity and by authority in him vested by law, for the purposes and intents in said instrument described and set forth, and acknowledged the same to be his act and deed as Alaska Division Administrator, Federal Highway Administration.
+Witness my hand and seal of office this \\\\\ day of \\\\\\, 20\\\\.
+Notary Public for Alaska My Commission expires: